Battlesnake

-Battlesnake is an Australian metal band from Sydney, formed in 2017.
+Battlesnake is an Australian heavy metal band from Sydney, formed in 2017.
 The band consists of vocalist and guitarist Sam Frank, guitarists Ben Frank and Daniel Willington, drummer Nick Zammit, bassist Elliott Hitchcock, and keytarist Billy O'key.
+Guitarist and vocalist Paul Mason who was a founding member, departed the band in late 2024.

 Their debut EP Myths and Legends from Gorbag's Domain was released on 14 December 2020.
 They released their first full-length album, self-titled Battlesnake, in May 2023, followed by The Rise and Demise of the Motorsteeple in June 2024.

 History

 2017–2021: Early years

 Battlesnake was formed in 2017, inspired by the desire to create a three guitar rock band.
 The band released their first single, "Nightmare King", on 27 June 2019, followed by "The Atomic Plough" on 12 July 2019 and "Thunder Scud" on 20 March 2020.
 On 14 December 2020 they released their debut EP Myths and Legends from Gorbag's Domain.

 2022–2024: Debut album Battlesnake

 In February 2022, Battlesnake worked with Xbox ANZ to promote the launch of Total War: Warhammer III, releasing a cover and music video for the song "Death is Like The Winter Chill".
 In August 2022 the band supported KISS at the End of the Road World Tour in Sydney, Australia.

 Battlesnake released their debut studio album, self-titled Battlesnake, in May 2023.
 Later that year they joined The Smashing Pumpkins and Jane's Addiction as a supporting act for the Australian leg of The World Is A Vampire tour.